act65/Jupyter/Notes.md

 # 313

 So a klien bottle is a mobuis strip rotated about 360 degrees, or in a higher dimension.
 So if you are on the surface of a klein bottle, you can travel in two dimensions.
 Up, which is the mobious strip, and across, wich is just a cylinder.
 Can you make it so that both directions result in the mobius strip?
+How many dimensions would you need to represent this?
+This could probably be stated (/claculated) mathematically.

 # CS231n